-So after a lot of attempts, these are my five best restaurants in Bologna that offer gluten free dishes (i'd like to add the 6th, Zenzero Bistrot, but I've talked too many times about it, so Nadia forgive me this time).
+After a lot of attempts, these are my five best restaurants in Bologna that offer gluten free dishes (i'd like to add the 5th, Zenzero Bistrot, but I've talked too many times about it, so Nadia forgive me this time).

 Sea bass tartare (with apricots, green chili peppers, thyme and red pepper from Madagascar)

-It's one of the restaurant I usually suggest when tourists ask me where to have great italian food in an intimate and beautiful location.
-Italian cuisine with different influences and attention to the ingredients like pasta (Benedetto Cavalieri), balsamic vinegar or Parmigiano Reggiano (from Pavullo).
+It's one of the restaurant I usually suggest when tourists ask me where to have great Italian food in an intimate and romantic location.
+Italian cuisine with different influences and attention to the ingredients like pasta (Benedetto Cavalieri), balsamic vinegar tradizionale of Modena or Parmigiano Reggiano.
 They prepare some dishes with rice flour just for celiacs and serve gluten free pasta with the same sauces of the standard menu, trying to cook it avoiding contamination.
 They also offer crackers instead of bread so you can really enjoy a full dinner without worrying, like "at home".